 Chicken thighs generally take longer to cook than chicken breasts.
 This is because thighs have a higher fat content and denser meat, which requires more time to fully cook through.
 The extra fat in chicken thighs also helps to keep them moist and flavorful during cooking.

-See also How to cook cornish hens in oven bag
+See also How much rice to cook for one person

 When cooking chicken thighs, it’s important to ensure that they reach a safe internal temperature of 165°F (74°C) to kill any potential bacteria and ensure that they are fully cooked.
 This can take anywhere between 25 to 45 minutes, depending on the cooking temperature and thickness of the thighs.